jepsar/Jepsar-PrimeFaces-Theme/README.md

 ### `NoThemeResourceHandler`

-If you want to replace the PrimeFaces theme with your own CSS, but don't want to build a theme JAR you can use this resource handler in combination with the custom CSS resource contect parameter.
+If you want to replace the PrimeFaces theme with your own CSS, but don't want to build a theme JAR you can use this resource handler in combination with the custom CSS resource context parameter.

 Add the handler in the `faces-config.xml`: